What is the Birmingham Urban Observatory?

 - Automatic PIT tag readers.

-Much of the data collected will be made publically available via an interactive website.
-Keep an eye on our blog or follow us on Twitter for updates on when this will go live!
+Make sure you keep an eye on our blog or follow us on Twitter for all of our updates!
 With sensors going out all over the city you may find there's infomation being collected within your neighbourhood.